Is this topic for you?

 This topic is about

-metastatic and recurrent colorectal cancer.
+colorectal cancer that has spread or come back.
 If you want to learn more about early-stage

 colorectal cancer, see the topic

 happens when cells that are not normal grow in your